 There is a beauty in A&E, too: a togetherness, where all conflict is forgotten.
 There is no sleepwalking through the day, as an A&E nurse.
 Every day is intensely felt and examined and truly lived.

-The second theme of The Language of Kindness is each of us, more than we realize, has vast stores of kindness.
-It is simply something we have to mobilize and practice.3
+The second theme of The Language of Kindness is that each of us, more than we realize, has vast stores of kindness.
+It is something we simply have to mobilize and practice.3

 What I thought nursing involved when I started: chemistry, biology, physics, pharmacology, and anatomy.
 What I now know to be the truth of nursing: philosophy, psychology, art, ethics, and politics.
 We will meet people on the way: patients, relatives, and staff—people you may recognize already.
 Because we are all nursed at some point in our lives.
 We are all nurses.